xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 If you have a single RP system, you won’t be doing a switchover for maintenance operations.
 Operators who have pioneered this kind of deployment have developed a “drain-and-maintain” strategy.
 In this workflow, devices targeted for traffic-impacting maintenance will be drained of traffic in a controlled manner by shutting down links, lowering the preference of the link, or assigning an infinite cost to the link so routing neighbors will not select it.
 Once the traffic has been redirected away from the router, the maintenance operation (such as software upgrade) can proceed.
 When the maintenance is complete, links can be brought back into service.
 This works well for redundant, transport-only nodes like LSRs and P routers.

 For drain-and-maintain to be successful, you have to first validate that there is sufficient excess capacity to carry the drained traffic while the device is offline.
 Because of all the moving parts, automation is a key element of this strategy.
 You will want an orchestration system to validate the excess capacity, choreograph the drain, maintenance, and undrain, and validate the return to the desired steady-state.
-That’s why we are developing the Cisco Morph application to automate this workflow.

 ### Return to A Known State